Rosehill - Harris Park

 Population growth drivers in Rosehill - Harris Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Rosehill - Harris Park's population is approximately 10,067 as of August 2025.
-Between the 2021 Census and June 2024, the population increased by 1,033 people (11.4%), reaching an estimated resident population of 10,077.
-This increase is attributed to an additional 38 validated new addresses since the Census date.
-The population density stands at 2,067 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-Rosehill - Harris Park's growth rate of 11.4% since the 2021 census surpasses both the state (6.4%) and metropolitan area averages, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 86.9% of overall population gains during recent periods.
+Rosehill - Harris Park's population is 10,067 as of November 2025.
+This shows an increase of 1,033 people since the 2021 Census, which recorded a population of 9,034.
+The growth is inferred from ABS estimates: 10,077 in June 2024 and 38 validated new addresses post-Census.
+This results in a density ratio of 2,067 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Rosehill - Harris Park's growth rate of 11.4% since the Census exceeded both state (6.7%) and metropolitan averages, positioning it as a growth leader.
+Overseas migration contributed approximately 86.9% to recent population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, placing Rosehill - Harris Park in the top 10 percent of statistical areas nationally.
-By 2041, the area is expected to increase by 5,472 persons, representing a total increase of 54.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future projections indicate exceptional growth, with the area expected to increase by 5,472 persons to 2041, marking a total increase of 54.5% over 17 years.

 Frequently Asked Questions - Population